Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 **Notes**
 * All message types below the selected one will be printed as well.
-* All non-verbose and non-backend log messages are written to a separate log in "Mods/DiscordLink/Pluginlog.txt", regardless of log settings.
+* All non-verbose and non-backend log messages are written to a separate log in "Configs/Mods/DiscordLink/Pluginlog.txt", regardless of log settings.
+* If the backend log level is raised, it is normal to see warnings like "Pre-emptive ratelimit triggered".
+This simply means that the underlying communications library delayed a message in order to make sure that we do not hit Discord's rate limit.

 ## Command Settings
 **Discord Command Prefix**